mathjax/MathJax-docs/advanced/model.rst

 languages to include math delimiters, which they could convert to MathJax's ``<script>`` format automatically.

-Note, however, that Internet Explorer (version 8 and belowhas a bug that causes it to remove the space before a ``<script>`` tag if there is also a space after it, which can cause serious spacing problems with in-line math in Internet Explorer.
+Note, however, that Internet Explorer (version 8 and below has a bug that causes it to remove the space before a ``<script>`` tag if there is also a space after it, which can cause serious spacing problems with in-line math in Internet Explorer.
 There are three possible